The More, The Better: Creation

-Moreover, in 1986, as part of the preparations for the 1988 Summer Olympics, the construction of the MMCA (Museum of Modern and Contemporary Art) building in Gwacheon was completed.
-The MMCA's design bore a resemblance to the Solomon R. Guggenheim Museum in New York, which raised concerns about the similarity between the two structures.
-To differentiate the MMCA, Nam June Paik was specifically commissioned to create a centerpiece that would distinguish it from the Guggenheim.
-As a result, Paik designed and installed a video tower titled Dadaikseon (The More, the Better; 1988) on the main ramp of the MMCA building.
-Although the new centerpiece aimed to set the MMCA apart, it still retained certain resemblances to the Guggenheim.
-Additionally, from 1987 to 1988, the MMCA hosted a series of exhibitions, including the Contemporary Art Festival '87, the Special Exhibition of International Contemporary Painting, and the World Invitational Open Air Sculpture, showcasing the museum's commitment to presenting diverse and evolving art.
+In 1986 as part of the preparations for the 1988 Summer Olympics, the construction of the MMCA (Museum of Modern and Contemporary Art) building in Gwacheon was completed.
+The MMCA's design resembled the Guggenheim Museum in New York.
+To differentiate the MMCA, Nam June Paik was commissioned to create a centerpiece that would distinguish it.
+Paik designed and installed a video tower titled Dadaikseon (The More, the Better; 1988) on the main ramp of the MMCA building.
+Although the new centerpiece aimed to set the MMCA apart, it still retained resemblances to the Guggenheim.

 The backdrop of the 1988 Summer Olympics, along with the support from the government and corporations, provided Paik with opportunities to realize his artistic visions.
 He received extensive support and was frequently commissioned to create projects for international events hosted by Korea, such as the 1986 Asian Games, the 1988 Summer Olympics, and the Expo '93.

 During this period, Paik's close association with Samsung held great significance.
 Despite being relatively unknown as an electronics brand outside of Korea at the time, Samsung showed support for Paik, on the condition that he exclusively used Samsung TV monitors.
 This partnership established a symbiotic relationship, as both Paik and Samsung worked together to promote a modernized and globally recognized image of Korea.